Witch hunt: Sub-Saharan Africa

 The Bemba people believed misfortunes such as wartings, hauntings and famines to be just actions sanctioned by the High-God Lesa.
 The only agency which caused unjust harm was a witch, who had enormous powers and was hard to detect.
 After white rule of Africa, beliefs in sorcery and witchcraft grew, possibly because of the social strain caused by new ideas, customs and laws, and also because the courts no longer allowed witches to be tried.

 Amongst the Bantu tribes of Southern Africa, the witch smellers were responsible for detecting witches.
 In parts of Southern Africa, several hundred people have been killed in witch-hunts since 1990.

 Cameroon has re-established witchcraft-accusations in courts after its independence in 1967.

 It was reported on 21 May 2008 that in Kenya a mob had burnt to death at least 11 people accused of witchcraft.

 In March 2009, Amnesty International reported that up to 1,000 people in the Gambia had been abducted by government-sponsored "witch doctors" on charges of witchcraft, and taken to detention centers where they were forced to drink poisonous concoctions.
 On 21 May 2009, The New York Times reported that the alleged witch-hunting campaign had been sparked by the Gambian President, Yahya Jammeh.

 In Sierra Leone, the witch-hunt is an occasion for a sermon by the kɛmamɔi (native Mende witch-finder) on social ethics : "Witchcraft ... takes hold in people's lives when people are less than fully open-hearted.
 All wickedness is ultimately because people hate each other or are jealous or suspicious or afraid.
 These emotions and motivations cause people to act antisocially".
 The response by the populace to the kɛmamɔi is that "they valued his work and would learn the lessons he came to teach them, about social responsibility and cooperation."

-Figurative use of the term
+Use of the term in other contexts

-The term 'witch-hunt' can be used as a metaphor for the ostracism of a person or group, often based on their political persuasions.
-Specific terms include 'Stalinist witch-hunt' and 'McCarthyite witch-hunt'.
+The term 'witch-hunt' can be used in contexts other than witchcraft, to describe an irrational search for alleged offenders who then become the victims of the witch-hunt.
+Examples include Stalinist witch-hunts and McCarthyite witch-hunts.
+Researcher James Morone wrote that "What makes a witch hunt is not the witches (or the communists or the child molesters).
+Rather, it is the hunters' willingness to toss aside the normal rules of justice."

+In politics, the term may be used to suggest that a person or group is being oppressed or ostracised.
 The Telegraph has compared cancel culture to "modern-day witch trials".
-Former US president Donald Trump frequently used the term on Twitter, referring to various investigations and the impeachment proceedings against him as witch-hunts.
+45th and current U.S. President Donald Trump frequently used the term on Twitter, referring to various investigations and the impeachment proceedings against him as witch-hunts.
 During his presidency he used the phrase over 330 times.
-The National Rifle Association used the term in an unsuccessful bid to dismiss the New York attorney general's lawsuit against the organization for alleged fraud.
+The National Rifle Association of America used the term in an unsuccessful bid to dismiss the New York attorney general's lawsuit against the organization for alleged fraud.